ronaldosm/PedestrianTrafficLightsAndCrosswalkDetection/README.md

 | Training | 532 (25.66%) | 702 (33.86%) | 839 (40.48%) |
 | Testing  | 339 (22.71%) | 722 (48.36%) | 432 (28.93%) |

-To further increase the CNNs performance for PTL class identification, we also used the PTL dataset from Yu; Lee; Kim (Link).
+To further increase the CNNs performance for PTL class identification, we also used the PTL dataset from Yu; Lee; Kim [(Link)](https://github.com/samuelyu2002/ImVisible).
 For this specific dataset, since the image labels in this dataset contain all the necessary information for training, it was not required to redo them.
-However, as our CNNs outputs have only three classes, our code automatically merges the following ones: green and countdown green, and red and countdown blank.
-Table 4 contains statistics about the union of ours and this dataset:
+However, as our CNNs outputs have only three classes, our code automatically merges the following ones: **green** and **countdown green**, and **red** and **countdown blank**.
+The table below contains statistics about the union of ours and this dataset:

 |          | Green PTL     | Red PTL       | No PTL        |
 | ---      | ---           | ---           | ---           |